AtlasCJr/Sorting-Analysis/README.md

 ## Project Overview
-Sorting algorithms are fundamental to computer science, and understanding their efficiency is crucial for optimizing applications.
+Sorting algorithms are fundamental for understanding how data can be efficiently organized and accessed.
+Understanding their efficiency is crucial for optimizing applications.
 This project aims to:

 - Implement Various Sorting Algorithms: Includes implementations of **Bubble Sort, Heap Sort, Insertion Sort, Quick Sort, and Selection Sort**.
 - Analyze Performance: Measure and compare the performance of each algorithm using time complexity and practical runtime.